Hafsatahseen/html-image-generator-project/README.md

 # html-image-generator-project

-This web application leverages advanced AI technology to generate stunning images based on user-provided text prompts.
+## Overview

-Enter a text prompt, and the AI will generate a high-quality image based on your description.
+This project is a simple and efficient HTML Image Generator that allows users to dynamically create and manage image elements on a webpage.
+It provides a user-friendly interface for specifying image attributes, generating HTML code, and previewing the result in real-time.